Sienci-Labs/Resources/lmmk2/lmk2-assembly/lmk2-checks-and-first-moves.md

 ![](/_images/_lmmk2/_assembly/_checksmoves/lmk2_checksmoves_-Connect-13.png){.aligncenter .size-medium}

 If the light is coming on but the popup button isn't turning blue, this can sometimes be fixed by resetting your board settings.
-Do this by typing "$RST=$" into the console tab and hitting Enter, then use the power switch on the back of the board to "power-cycle" it off and back on again.
+Do this by typing `$rst=$` into the console tab and hitting Enter, then use the power switch on the back of the board to "power-cycle" it off and back on again.
 Once you reconnect in gSender you can try probing again.

 ![](/_images/_lmmk2/_assembly/_checksmoves/lmk2_checksmoves_-Connect-14.png){.aligncenter .size-medium}